 All New All Star Stand-Up Comedy Comes to Bay Street Theater

-Bay Street Theater & Sag Harbor Center for the Arts is pleased to announce a new All Star Stand-Up Comedy Show on Saturday, May 11 at 8 pm.
+Bay Street Theater & Sag Harbor Center for the Arts is pleased to announce a new All Star Stand-Up Comedy Show on Saturday, April 20 at 8 pm.
 The show is presented in partnership with comedian Joseph Vecsey (Optimum's UnMovers, Netflix's Father of the Year with David Spade).
+Sponsored in part by Hampton Implantology.

-The evening features the rising stars of stand-up comedy: Anthony DeVito (The Late Show with Stephen Colbert, Comedy Central), Kevin Farley (Curb Your Enthusiasm, The Waterboy) and Samantha Ruddy (The Late Show with Steven Colbert).
+The evening features the rising stars of stand-up comedy: Barry Ribs (Apollo Theater, DL Hughley Opening Act), Carie Karavas (Kevin Can Wait) and Marc Gerber (MTV's Catfish, The Steve Harvey Show)

 Please note that there is a possibility of raunchy, social, or political humor that does not reflect the views of Bay Street Theater or its employees.
 Not appropriate for children.